 Looking longer-term rather than settling for short-term gratification can help you develop perspective and make better, more strategic decisions.

 Kindred hosts regular productivity, meditation, and wellness events for our community that are currently open to anyone during this COVID crisis.
 While our physical doors are shut, our commitment to community is stronger than ever.
-Learn more about joining our community (open to everyone) and how you can support us during this time
+Learn more about joining our community (open to everyone)

 Share this article